peterkeen/homelab/README.md

 1. Copies stacks into a host-specific build directory
 2. Renders any templated files that it finds (i.e. files ending in `.erb`)
-3. Generates a `.env` file for the host as well as one for each stack
+3. Generates a `.env` file for the host as well as one for each stack, invoking hooks when needed
 4. Generates a "stage zero" Docker compose file listing out all of the stacks as `include`s
+5. Generates a `compose.override.yml` file that by default just sets up network aliases.
+Hooks can add to overrides.
-5. Generates a "stage one" Docker compose file by running stage zero through `docker compose config`
+5. Generates a "stage one" Docker compose file by running stage zero through `docker compose config`.
+Hooks can modify the "stage one" docker compose.
 6. `rsync`s stacks (minus `docker-compose.yml`, `.env`, and any `.erb` files) to the remote host
-7. Uploads secrets files (if requested)
-8. Generates a "stage two" Docker compose file by running stage one through `op inject`
+7. Invokes any hooks that want to do something prior to deploy (i.e. upload files from the secrets store)
-9. Sets `DOCKER_HOST=ssh://root@remote-host` and then runs `docker compose up` with the stage two compose file
+9. Sets `DOCKER_HOST=ssh://root@remote-host` and then runs `docker compose up` with the stage one compose file

 The various compose files and secrets are only ever held in memory, they are never written to disk.